TESL Course in Malaysia: 8 Important Details You Must Know

 • How do I engage my students to give me feedback during speaking exercises?

-While your selected TESL course will teach you ways to hone this skill better, effective communication is a skill that takes years to master.
+While a TESL course will teach you ways to hone this skill, effective communication is a skill that takes years to master.
 As a teacher, consistently practising your Communication Skills will help you in the long run.

 Patience